Science Subject Lead: Mrs Probert

 - develops an enthusiasm and enjoyment of scientific learning and discovery

 At The Arches, we encourage our children to be inquisitive throughout their time at our school and beyond.
 The science curriculum fosters a curiosity in our children about their universe and promotes respect for the living and non-living.
 We believe science encompasses the acquisition of knowledge, concepts, skills and positive attitudes.
 Throughout the programmes of study, our children will acquire and develop the key knowledge that has been identified within each unit and across each year group, as well as the application of scientific skills.
-We ensure that the Working Scientifically skills are built-on and developed throughout our children’s time at our school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and continue to ask questions and be curious about their surroundings.
+We ensure that the working scientifically skills are built-on and developed throughout our children’s time at our school so that they can apply their knowledge of science when using equipment, conducting experiments, building arguments and explaining concepts confidently and continue to ask questions and be curious about their surroundings.

-Teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
+Our teachers create a positive attitude to science learning within their classrooms and reinforce an expectation that all children are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following:

 - Science is taught weekly, by the Subject Lead, in planned and arranged topic blocks, which link, whenever possible, to our Read to Write texts and/or our Creative Curriculum topics being studied in each year group.
 This is a strategy to enable the achievement of a greater depth of knowledge.